Why the Second Amendment Requires the Regulation of Automatic Weapons

 Followed by: "No Person shall be a Representative who..."
 Get the picture?
 No prefaces.
 It's nothing but one instruction after another.

-Far from being a preface, well-regulated militia refers specifically to the practical need to have interoperability of arms in a fighting force where every soldier supplied his own weapon.
-Practical military doctrine desired that soldiers could share ammunition and pick up and be able to fire each other's gun in the chaos of combat.
+Far from being a preface, well-regulated Militia refers specifically to the practical need to have interoperability of arms in a fighting force where every soldier supplied his own weapon.
+Every weapon was handmade; no two were identical.
+Practical military doctrine desired that soldiers could share ammunition and be able to pick up and fire each other's guns in the chaos of combat.
 Even today, standardizing guns and bullets is a major issue in multi-national forces like NATO.
-The Supreme Court's ignorance of the actual combat conditions and obstacles of colonial combat and desire to reach a pre-conceived conclusion led it to edit the Second Amendment to the detriment of people's safety.
-"A well-regulated Militia" is a statement acknowledging the existence of independent state power within the federal system with the proviso that it be controlled (i.e. not to be used against the federal government itself.)
-The states insisted that before ratifying the Constitution, their power be acknowledged in a Bill of Rights, but the federal government insisted on proper control in return.
+The Supreme Court's ignorance of the actual combat conditions and obstacles of colonial combat and its desire to reach a pre-conceived conclusion led it to edit the Second Amendment to the detriment of public safety.
+There is no constitutional right to bear arms for illegal purposes, and people who don't own guns have as much of a right to self-defense as those who do.
+The regulation of firearms consistent with the clear public safety intent of the Second Amendment is how the unarmed protect themselves.

 Although the majority of the Supreme Court fashion themselves as strict constructionists, textualists faithful to the meaning of the founding document, when it comes to the Second Amendment, they should be called re-constructionists.
 In other contexts, they find meaning by going back to English common law and even further.
-But the case of the Second Amendment, when encountering a textual difficulty, they just re-wrote it.
+But in the case of the Second Amendment, when encountering a textual difficulty, they just re-wrote it.

 In my opinion, the church and school shootings and mass killings stem directly from the Supreme Court's decision to ignore the militia and security phrases, the first two of the Second Amendment.
 In examining the Constitution and legal documents in general, the most important points come first.
 Hence, the First Article of the Constitution is about the powers and composition of the legislature, not the executive or the courts.